ipclucas/JekyllTest/docs/getting-started/ios.md

   <img src="https://www.infineadev.com/lucas/qpay/ios-5.png" style='border:1px solid #000000' />
 </p>

-### Add Privacy entries into Info.plist
+### Add Privacy entries to Info.plist

 Also in your project's **Info.plist** file we need to add the four (4) privacy tags listed below.
 You can enter any string value you want or copy what we have below.
+Note: in Xcode 13.0+ this has been moved to the "Info" tab in your project's settings.

 ```
 "Privacy - Bluetooth Always Usage Description"